matter-labs/zksync-web-era-docs/docs/dev/fundamentals/zkSync.md

 zkSync [stands out remarkably](https://blog.matter-labs.io/evaluating-ethereum-l2-scaling-solutions-a-comparison-framework-b6b2f410f955) in security and usability among existing L2 scaling solutions.

 Both parts will be able to work with each other and be put together.
-This means that contracts and accounts on the zkrollup side will be able to work with accounts on the zkPorter side without any problems, and vice versa.
+This means that contracts and accounts on the zkRollup side will be able to work with accounts on the zkPorter side without any problems, and vice versa.

 The general rollup workflow is as follows: